 There are two public airports in the Fresno General Plan Planning Area, Fresno-Yosemite International Airport and Fresno Chandler Executive Airport, and one private airport open to public use, Sierra Sky Park.
-The project site is located within the Primary Review Area of the Sierra Sky Park Land Use Policy Plan, but is located outside of all Community Noise Equivalent Level (CNEL) contours depicted on Figure 4.1 of the Sierra Sky Park Land Use Policy Plan and Figure NS-6 of the Fresno General Plan.
+Portions of the subject property traverse all three airport/aircraft Community Noise Equivalent Level (CNEL) contours depicted on Figure 4.1 of the Sierra Sky Park Land Use Policy Plan and Figure NS-6 of the Fresno General Plan (i.e. 60-65, 65-70 & 70-75 CNEL).
 These noise contours are adopted and established to identify the compatibility criteria to apply to any given project proposed within the airport's compatibility zones.
 The noise contours shown on the map are developed following Federal Aviation Regulation (FAR) Part 150 Airport Noise Compatibility Planning.
 The Part 150 program is designed to lessen the effect of airport noise on the surrounding community as development is proposed around an airport or the airport is modified or expanded.